Portneuf River Maps

 Know where you are – When calling 911 to report an emergency, knowing your exact location will enable rescuers to find you quickly.
 Bring along the printable map of the water trail to help keep track of your location.
 Plan your take out location before you get in.

 Know the weather and river conditions – Check the weather before you plan your trip.
 High water levels and fast-moving water can be dangerous!
-For current river flows, text or email “13075500” to waternow@usgs.gov, or look up current conditions online.
+The Portneuf River is never “closed” but is always a float-at-your-own-risk adventure.
+Typical floating season is May through October.
+Get real-time river flow data from the USGS website for the Portneuf River.
 Keep in mind that the stream bottom is very muddy, so if you stand up it is easy to fall.
 Muddy water may also hide hazards.
 Know when to go, and when to wait for a better day.
 As always, float at your own risk.

 Be Prepared